spress/spress.yosymfony.com/src/content/posts/2014-06-28-new-in-spress-1-1-improved-plugins-manager.md

 ---
 layout: blog/post
-title: New in Spress 1.1: Plugins manager improved
+title: 'New in Spress 1.1: Plugins manager improved'
 description: The plugins manager has been improved for Spress 1.1.0
 categories: [news]
 tags: ['1.1', 'plugins']
 ---
 The plugins manager has been [improved](https://github.com/yosymfony/Spress/issues/11) for the next Spress 1.1.0.
 Prior to version 1.1.0 for each Plugin was necessary a `composer.json` file.
 Now this file is optional and you can use it for distributable plugins with [Packagist](https://packagist.org/) or for plugins with namespace.